It’s been almost 20 years, but people are still arguing over “open source” and “free software”. Here’s why it’s the wrong argument.

 This pragmatism has been ceasely criticised by people adhering to the supposed “purity” of the term “Free Software”, who attempt to claim that Open Source and Free Software are different things and the advocates of Open Source are at best amoral.
 They are not; effective adoption of Open Source involves the principled application of Free Software.
 More than that, there’s a strong causal relationship between software freedom and the value business deployers gain from Open Source software.

 To seek the benefits without embracing the values is possible but inadvisable.
 Prices can be cut artificially as an incentive; documentation, architectures, APIs and even code snapshots can be delivered on demand by proprietary vendors.
 But if you are not the one enjoying software freedom, all those benefits are contingent on your relationship with the one who is.
 Those values also have wider applicability.
 They protect against covert abuses and also lead one to shun the infringement of liberties.

 None of this is peculiar to “Open Source”.
 It is equally possible for “Free Software” to be used for its benefits without embracing its values, and it’s actually easier for the newcomer to interpret the term at face value and assume price is the primary motivation.
 Indeed, that accidental invocation of the “price frame” continues to lead people astray even today.

 So renewed moves to define “Open Source” and “Free Software” as somehow different are mistaken.
 What’s needed is to reconnect users of Open Source Free Software with the origin of the benefits they enjoy from it.
-That origin is software freedom, the certainty of being explicitly entitled to use, improve and share the software upon which you depend.
+That origin is software freedom, the certainty of being explicitly entitled to use, improve and share the software upon which you depend, without seeking further permission.

 (A derivative of this article appeared in the Linux Voice section of issue 198 of Linux Magazine, May 2017)